udomjosh04-uj/Concrete-Bridge-Deck-Crack-Detection-Cracked-vs-Non-Cracked-/README.md

 Provide an easy-to-use web application for image classification.

 ## Team Responsibilities
-all the data for the project was collected and submitted to  by udom, Joshua Sunday our group leader who uploaded but we all worked together to ensure it was a success in various aspects below
+All the data for the project was collected and submitted to   udom, Joshua Sunday our group leader who uploaded but we all worked together to ensure it was a success in various aspects below
 # Dataset Collection & Data Preprocessing
 Udom, Joshua Sunday
 Obot, Datoiyoabasi Samuel